CordlessWool/website/content/en/projects/index.md

 ---
+meta:
-title: Projects
+  title: Projects & Jobs of Wolfgang Rathgeb
-meta: Beside my freelancing work I doing some project by my own, here you will find a list of all my projects.
+  description: Beside my freelancing work I doing some project by my own, here you will find a list of all my projects.
 layout: $layout2/projects
 ---